SageGrey/exp-exp-exp/improbabilityDrive/2_pblc-prvt-dvlpmnt.md

 **Principle** --> (The origianl amount that was loaned)
 **Free and Clear** --> Above the debt service, "cash on cost"
 [**Real Politik**](https://github.com/SageGrey/exp-exp-exp/new/main/zzzzz_cards) --> System of politics based on practical rather than moral foundations
+**Hold Harmless** --> Way to ensue old participants in a program are not harmed by changes to the program

 #### Key Concepts
 ---------->`**[Parts of A Pro Forma](https://github.com/SageGrey/exp-exp-exp/blob/main/zzzzz_cards/203_Pro%20Forma.md)**